 It is typically best for tumors in the liver to be removed, although sometimes we can determine that they are not harmful without operating.
 In these cases, we can observe them over time to make sure they are not causing further damage.

 Patients who have a growth in the liver are evaluated by a team of medical liver specialists, interventional radiologists, surgeons, oncologists, gastroenterologists, nurse coordinators and others as needed.
 The thorough evaluation by specialists in the field makes the difficult diagnosis of liver tumors optimal.
-Each patient's care is individualized based on these factors.
-Treatments such as microwave treatment, freezing, radiofrequency ablation, medications, chemoembolization or surgical removal are all considered.
+Learn more about the Pancreas and Liver Diseases program.

 Liver Tumor Treatment